opencollaborativeclass/OpenResearch/Open source writing using Git.md

+Being afraid of losing [this blog](http://technikhil.wordpress.com/2012/01/14/open-source-writing-using-git/), I copy and paste it here.
+If anyone could tell me how to contact the author please let me know.
+Thanks.

 Open source writing using Git

 Of late I have noticed a trend – writers, especially technical writers, are embracing the software development process and incorporating it into their writing process.
 There’s a great podcast about this on Herding Code where some technical writers talk about this trend.